Miss Piggy: Other appearances

-Miss Piggy and her fellow Muppets made a guest appearance on the Halloween 2011 episode of WWE Raw.
+Miss Piggy has made multiple appearances in various Academy Awards ceremonies.
+In 1980, Miss Piggy and Johnny Carson introduced the performance of Best Original Song nominee "Rainbow Connection" from The Muppet Movie.
+In 1982, Miss Piggy and Kermit performed the nominated song, "The First Time It Happens" from The Great Muppet Caper, during the 54th Academy Awards Miss Piggy also appeared as a guest on Dolly Parton's Dolly show multiple times.

-In an episode aired January 19, 2012, Miss Piggy appeared on Project Runway: All Stars Season 1 as a guest judge for clothes designed for her character in the movie.
-She also appeared on the British morning breakfast show This Morning alongside Kermit, Rizzo, and Beaker.
-On February 9, 2012, Miss Piggy appeared on Lawro's Predictions on BBC Football's website to predict the coming week's Premier League matches.
-Along with Kermit the Frog, they made only three predictions including a 63–25 win for Liverpool against Manchester United.
-She also starred in E!
-Fashion Police.
+Miss Piggy had a spoof luxury brand featured on QVC, "Moi by Miss Piggy".
+The name had previously been used by a perfume released in 1998.
+She also appeared as a presenter at the 68th and 84th Academy Awards, in 1996 and 2012, respectively.

 On Friday, March 15, 2013, Miss Piggy appeared on the UK telethon Comic Relief to reveal the cash total and introduce boy band One Direction.
 She was in Dream House 2013.
 On December 6, 2013, she performed 'Somethin' Stupid' alongside Robbie Williams at the London Palladium.
 In 2015, Miss Piggy received a Sackler Center First Award from the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.
-An essay was written for Time magazine as if by Miss Piggy, titled "Why I Am a Feminist Pig", explaining why she deserved the award.
+An essay was subsequently released by The Muppets Studio (in the guise of Miss Piggy) for Time magazine, titled "Why I Am a Feminist Pig", explaining why she deserved the award.

-In 2014, Miss Piggy appeared in an advertisement for Wonderful Pistachios.
+On May 7, 2023, Miss Piggy and Kermit were invited to the Coronation Concert of King Charles III.
+She flirted with the host Hugh Bonneville.

-Miss Piggy had her own luxury brand featured on QVC, "Moi by Miss Piggy".
-The name had previously been used by a perfume released in 1998.
+She was interviewed by Michelle Miller on CBS Saturday Morning on May 25, 2024.